Common name : MSA LC

 Using MSA LC as a catalyst reduces the amount of base used to neutralize the acid entrained in the oil.
 The better split allows one to separate the acid containing aqueous layer and use it elsewhere in the process for acidulations.

-E-PURE MSA® (methane sulfonic acid) is used in electroplating and electrolyte specially in ...
+E-PURE MSA® (methane sulfonic acid) is used in electroplating and electrolyte specially ...

-methane sulfonyl chloride (MSC) is a versatile, responsive, mesyl group (CH3SO2) chemical f ...
+Methane sulfonyl chloride (MSC) is a versatile, responsive, mesyl group (CH3SO2) chemical ...

-Arkema AMSA (methane sulfonic acid anhydrous - CAS 75-75-2) enjoys wide use in the pharmaceutical industr ...
+Arkema AMSA (methane sulfonic acid anhydrous - CAS 75-75-2) enjoys wide use in the pharmaceutical ...

-Scaleva® offers an outstanding combination of properties for use in hard surface cleaning and removal of li ...
+Scaleva® offers an outstanding combination of properties for use in hard surface cleaning and removal ...